IMPACTASSETS 50™

 Investment Thesis:

-Global Partnerships uses impact-first investment funds to provide capital to social enterprises whose products and services enable marginalized people to earn a living and improve their lives.
+Global Partnerships uses impact-first investment funds to provide capital to social enterprises whose products and services expand opportunity for people living in poverty.

 Investment Overview: